 If you don’t have time to read the full post, here’s a brief look at my top VPNs for Tor:

-- CyberGhost: Fast, private VPN with a ton of server options.
+- CyberGhost: Speedy, private VPN with a ton of server options.

 While there are a ton of VPNs out there, they’re not all made the same, and they’re definitely not all suitable for use with the Tor browser.
-Here’s a list of the main criteria I considered when choosing my recommendations:
+If you’re short on time, here’s a summary list of the main criteria I considered when choosing my recommendations:

 - Doesn’t keep logs